Multiple-shot and unambiguous discrimination of von Neumann measurements: Abstract

 \section{Abstract}

-We present an in-depth study of the problem of discrimination of von Neumann measurements in finite-dimensional Hilbert spaces.
-Specifically, we consider two scenarios: multiple-shot and unambiguous discrimination.
-In the case of multiple-shot discrimination, we focus on discrimination of measurements with the assistance of entanglement.
-Interestingly, we prove that in this setting, all pairs of distinct von Neumann measurements can be distinguished perfectly (i.e. with the unit success probability) using only a finite number of queries.
-We also show that in this scenario queering the measurements \emph{in parallel} gives the optimal strategy, and hence any possible adaptive methods do not offer any advantage over the parallel scheme.
-In the second scenario, we give the general expressions for the optimal discrimination probabilities with and without the assistance of entanglement.
+We present an in-depth study of the problem of multiple-shot discrimination of von Neumann measurements in finite-dimensional Hilbert spaces.
+Specifically, we consider two scenarios: minimum error and unambiguous discrimination.
+In the case of minimum error discrimination, we focus on discrimination of measurements with the assistance of entanglement.
+We provide an alternative proof of the fact that all pairs of distinct von Neumann measurements can be distinguished perfectly (i.e. with the unit success probability) using only a finite number of queries.
+Moreover, we analytically find the minimal number of queries needed for perfect discrimination.
+We also show that in this scenario querying the measurements \emph{in parallel} gives the optimal strategy, and hence any possible adaptive methods do not offer any advantage over the parallel scheme.
+In the unambiguous discrimination scenario, we give the general expressions for the optimal discrimination probabilities with and without the assistance of entanglement.
 Finally, we show that typical pairs of Haar-random von Neumann measurements can be perfectly distinguished with only two queries.